ankrutik/notes/aws/solutions_arch_cert/notes.md

 User passwords types:

-- login password with MFA if enabled (login to web console)
+- **web console**: login password (with MFA if enabled)

-- access key id and secret access key (programmatic access to APIs); **upto 2 per user**
+- **programmatic access to APIs**: access key id and secret access key; **upto 2 per user**

 ## Create billing alarm

-Inside CloudWatch, create alarm to check billing/cost
+Inside CloudWatch, create alarm to check billing/cost,

 - ran at every configured period
+- threshold to check can be:
+  - static: as a value
-- static (value as a threshold) or detect anamoly (use a value band as a threshold)
+  - detect anamoly: as a value band

 - create SNS (simple notification service) topic
 - go to email and subscribe to that topic